Shelley Ingram

 Notable

 Shelley Ingram's research focuses primarily on the relationship between folklore and literature, including its connections to ethnography and race, folk narrative, food, and audience.
-She teaches undergraduate and graduate courses on both folklore and literature, exploring such topics as the American gothic, popular culture and fandom, food and food culture, and metafiction and ethnographic theory.
-She has written on the literature of Shirley Jackson, Ishmael Reed, Harry Crews, and John Dufresne, among others, with essays appearing in edited collections and in journals such as African American Review and Food & Foodways.
-She is currently at work on an essay about the crime novelist Tana French and on a co-authored book about absence in the study of folklore, literature, and culture.
+She teaches undergraduate and graduate courses on both folklore and literature, exploring such topics as the American gothic, popular culture and fandom, food and food culture, and ghostlore.
+She has written on the literature of Shirley Jackson, Gloria Naylor, Harry Crews, and Randall Kenan, among others, with essays appearing in edited collections and in journals such as African American Review, Food & Foodways, and Journal of Folklore Research.
+She is the co-author of Implied Nowhere: Absence in Folklore Studies (2019, UP of Mississippi), co-editor of Wait Five Minutes: Weatherlore in the Twenty-first Century, (2023, UP of Mississippi) and co-editor of the forthcoming Get It While It's Hot: Gas Station, Roadside, and Convenience Cuisine in the US South (2026).